Taisuke Kusunoki and Koga Hoshino talk about FACTION SKI

 Editorial Department: Candid has ended its partnership with FACTION and moved on to original projects

-Hoshino: That's right, I don't know if I can say this, but yeah, Candid's boards were the best, haha.
-They have
+Hoshino: Yeah, I don't know if I should say this, but the Candid board was the best, haha.

-a Candid-like shape, and are really strong vertically, so it's fine even if the snow surface is bumpy.
-They also suited my style, the choppy style.
+It has a Candid-like shape, it's really strong vertically, and it's fine even if the snow surface is bumpy.
+It also suited my style, the Chokkari style.

 Kusunoki: Me too.
 When I put on skis, I have a firm vertical line